Save the expense of an in-house designer and follow this step-by-step guide to creating consistent visual content optimized for social media channels.

 Type of Social Images To Consider

-To begin brainstorming what visuals to develop for your business, here are the most popular types of images to consider designing for social media.
+To begin brainstorming what visuals to develop for your business, here are the most popular types of images to consider designing for your content marketing.

 - Quote: Images that highlight a quote from an employee, inspirational leader, or other relevant voice where the text is the primary focal point.